nextapps-de/winbox/README.md

 });
 ```

-> The example above is a perfect workaround to use WinBox for classical popups.
+> The example above is a good start to create classical popups.

 Alternatively you can use a whitespace separated string:
 ```js